 - Time of day when you are most productive

-For example, many employees work on checking emails each morning, or to be available by phone in the afternoons.
-Other than that, choose times of day when you’re likely to get the most work done.
+For example, many employees work on checking emails each morning, or they need to be available by phone in the afternoons.
+Other than that, choose times when you’re likely to get the most work done.
 Communicate those hours of availability to anyone that might need to get in touch with you, and you’ll be on your way to productive, consistent work days.

-Keeping work time and personal time compartmentalized also helps you keep productive while you’re at work, and reduces stress when you aren’t at work.
-In the same way that you scheduled your work hours, schedule, communicate, and plan when you will not be available to work.
+One of the most important working from home tips is to keep your work life and personal life compartmentalized as it helps you stay productive while you’re at work, and it reduces stress when you aren’t.
+In the same way that you set your work hours, schedule, communicate, and plan when you will not be available to work.

-3. Plan your workflow
+3. Plan Your Workflow

-One surefire way to keep productivity up is to get smart about planning your work day.
+When you want to learn how to work from home efficiently, one surefire way to keep productivity up is to get smart about planning your work day.
 Before you even start working, make sure you know what your priorities are for the day, how long you think it will take you to get everything done, and what you will work on if you have extra time.

 You might find it helpful to take a few minutes before you go to bed to plan for the next day.
 You may find that you sleep better without the stress of planning in the back of your mind.